blongden73/macrame/pages/about.md

 **We've invested a lot of time and energy in putting together a close-knit network that knows no time zones.** We’ve done it with care, considering each member’s special set of skills, professionalism and honesty.
 We give them the same attention we give our clients because they are equally important.

-Nothing pleases us more than putting together the right team to make a project come to life.
+Nothing pleases us more than putting together the right team to bring a project to life.

 We can respond to the specific demands of our clients and find the best solution at a fair price.